jdquerales/MilestoneProject_3/README.md

 ## Defensive programming

-Given the nature of this application, in which users will be constantly adding and deleting information.
+Given the nature of this application: users will be constantly adding and deleting information.
 I have implemented defensive programming throughout the site.
 In the following screenshots of selected different situations are shown.